businext/businext.ai/README.md

 # Configurations

-To set up this project, a Data provider, an Extraction provider and an Interpretation provider must be configured.
+To set up this project, the following must be configured:

+- data provider
+- extraction provider
+- interpretation provider

 These configurations set the api keys for the various services that are used throughout the project.
 These are to be set in a `.env` file in the root directory of the project.

 | Environment Variable Name        | Value Format |                                     Example                                     | Explanation                                                                                                                                                                                                     |